1. notice

 note-math

-In flat space, linear and affine are often mixed.
-Similarly, in flat space, so are polynomials.
-Zero-order polynomials correspond to the use of affine
+In flat spaces, linear and affine are often mixed.
+Similarly, in flat spaces, polynomials are also like this.
+Zero-order polynomials correspond to the base point in affine.

 exponential power function